Aishwarya Parashar : 10-year-old's RTI on 'Father of the Nation' title for Gandhi

 The NAI, she added, in a letter dated March 26, was an institution to provide documents and was not in any way a research helping body.
 It however offered all facilities to the girl in her "quest for the Gandhi research."

 History however holds that the title of Father of the Nation was given to the Mahatma by Netaji Subhas Chandra Bose, who in his address on Singapore Radio on July 6, 1944 has addressed Mahatma Gandhi as Father of the Nation.
-Thereafter on April 28, 1947 Gandhi was referred with the same title by Sarojini Naidu at a conferenc
+Thereafter on April 28, 1947 Gandhi was referred with the same title by Sarojini Naidu at a conference.

 0 comments: